-When you spot someone out and about that you want to identify, you can capture their face using your device's camera.
-The app will send the photo wirelessly to NameTag's server, where it will compare the photo to millions of online records and return with a name, more photos and social media profiles, such as Facebook, Twitter and Instagram, where the person (or their friends) might have publicly posted photos of themselves.
+Spot someone out and about that you want to identify, and you can capture their face using your device's camera.
+The app will send the photo wirelessly to NameTag's server, where it will compare the photo to millions of online records and return with a name, more photos, and social-media profiles, such as Facebook, Twitter, and Instagram, where the person (or their friends) might have publicly posted photos of themselves.

-In the US, it will also match the photo against over 450,000 entries in the National Sex Offender Registry and other criminal databases.
+In the US, it will also match the photo against more than 450,000 entries in the National Sex Offender Registry and other criminal databases.

-Intentions aside, it seems to cross some pretty serious privacy boundaries.
-Generally speaking, people like to choose to whom they identify themselves; and having your online information freely available to anyone who sees you in public seems an uncomfortable prospect.
-Google seems to think so, too; the web giant does not currently allow facial recognition apps on the MyGlass app store.
+Intentions aside, the app seems to cross some pretty serious privacy boundaries.
+Generally speaking, people like to choose who they identify themselves to, and having your online information freely available to anyone who sees you in public seems an uncomfortable prospect.
+Google seems to think so, too; the Web giant facial recognition apps on the MyGlass app store.

 "People will soon be able to login to www.NameTag.ws and choose whether or not they want their name and information displayed to others," he said.
 "It's not about invading anyone's privacy; it's about connecting people that want to be connected.
 We will even allow users to have one profile that is seen during business hours and another that is only seen in social situations."